cncf/toc/operations/governance-remediation-process.md

 2. Investigation: The assessment team will Interview the reporter, project maintainers, and other relevant contributors to determine if the governance issue is valid and assess the project's ability to resolve it internally.

-3. Recommendation Development: In collaboration with the project, the assessment team will draft new governance policies to address gaps.
+3. Recommendation Development: In collaboration with the assessment team, the project will draft new governance policies to address gaps.
 This will include an actionable plan for the project to follow, with specific milestones and deadlines.

 4. Implementation and Monitoring: The assessment team will regularly check in on the project's progress towards defined milestones, provide additional support as needed, and provide a public progress report at 3 and 6 month milestones.